 We are Missing a Village

-Over half of women surveyed say that they do not have a non-family village for support.
-I know that my few mom friends have gone by the wayside over the last year, so I completely get this.
+Over half of the women surveyed say they do not have a non-family village for support.1 I know my few mom friends have gone by the wayside over the last year, so I completely get this.
 Even though this number makes sense, it is still unfortunate that we can’t find support as often with other moms anymore.